5 Ways to Get Rid of Land That Won't Sell

 Don't overlook neighboring property owners if you're struggling to sell your land.
 Even if you have a real estate agent, the adjacent property owners may not know your land is for sale.
 Neighboring property owners may not have seen your for sale sign or listing online.

 Nearby land owners are some of the most likely buyers of your land.
-The best way to reach many people at once is to send a letter to each property owner within a radius of your vacant land.
+The best way to reach many people at once is to send a letter to each property owner within a radius of your land.

 Sell to a cash buyer

 The other option for getting rid of land is selling to land buyers like us.
 A land buying company can make the transaction easy and painless for you as the seller.
 You won't need to take photos, put up a for sale sign, or take calls from a prospective buyer.
 Land buying companies are also used to buying land without contract contingencies.